-Thanks to the absorbent material between the plates of an Absorbed Glass Mat (AGM) battery, these sealed designs resist damage from vibration, will not spill and can offer 1.5 times as many cycles as a dual-purpose flooded battery.
+Thanks to the absorbent material between the plates of an Absorbed Glass Mat (AGM) battery, these sealed designs resist damage from vibration, will not spill, and can offer 1.5 times as many cycles as a dual-purpose flooded battery.

-They may cost twice as much as their flooded counterparts -and can be 6 lbs heavier -but some test results unveiled during a recent meeting of the Technology and Maintenance Council suggest that the investment may be worthwhile.
+They may cost twice as much as their flooded counterparts -and can be six pounds heavier -but some test results unveiled during a recent meeting of the Technology and Maintenance Council suggest that the investment may be worthwhile.
 One fleet compared 68 trucks with flooded batteries to 69 trucks with AGM batteries.
 Just 34 months later, maintenance teams had replaced 113 of the flooded batteries and a mere eight of the AGM designs.

 The advantages don’t end there.
 A lower internal resistance means the batteries can be recharged in half the time.
 And an AGM offers a higher capacity and improved power density, says Jeff Coleman, director of OEM sales for East Penn/Deka.